emenmousavi/Network-Traffic-Analysis-Project/README.md

 The protocol distribution shows common protocols like ARP and TCP, with few irregularities.
 However, the packet length distribution reveals high frequencies for lengths under 5000 bytes, which could suggest network traffic shaping.
 The concentration of specific source and destination IPs highlights key services or potential misconfigurations, pointing to areas for further investigation.

 ## Conclusion

 The analysis shows mostly typical network behavior with some irregularities requiring further investigation.
-Continuous monitoring and closer inspection of IP traffic patterns are recommended for network security and performance optimization.
-Identifying unusual patterns can help uncover hidden anomalies or inefficiencies.
+It is recommended to continuously monitor traffic patterns and investigate IPs with high activity to ensure the network’s optimal performance and security.